 Easy, no-cook, homemade pizza sauce made in one minute with simple, whole ingredients you probably already have in your pantry.

-My reasons for avoiding organic pizza sauce in cans is very clear cut.
 The BPA issue with cans is a big one.
 A recent study has demonstrated that exposure to BPA, a known endocrine-disrupting chemical, from canned foods may be a whole lot higher than even drinking water from plastic bottles!

-Even BPA free cans have health issues.
+Even use of BPA free cans have health issues.

 My reason for avoiding organic pizza sauce even if in glass jars is because that nasty ingredient citric acid seems to be in every single brand of pizza sauce I’ve ever examined!
 Some brands even add sugar.